-PO financing typically requires that businesses be B2B or B2G and have a 15% or greater profit margin, but does not require a credit check because it is backed by the value of existing purchase orders.
+PO financing typically requires that businesses be business-to-business (B2B) or business-to-government (B2G) and have a 15% or greater profit margin, but does not require a credit check because it is backed by the value of existing purchase orders.

 Rates, Terms & Qualifications

 Purchase order financing is a specific type of product for a small subset of businesses.
 PO financing can advance up to 100% of a company’s cost of goods sold as long as there is a signed purchase order agreement.
 The cost of this advance ranges between 1.8% and 6%, with a 60-day repayment term.